-China caught stockpiling military equipment amid tension
+China caught stockpiling military equipment amid tensions with India

-Satellite photos appear to show China massing troops and equipment on its mountainous border with India following a violent clash last month – despite promises to de escalate the conflict.
+Satellite photos appear to show China massing troops and equipment on its mountainous border with India following a violent clash last month – despite promises to de-escalate the conflict.

 Indian media is citing defence sources – backed up by commercially available imagery – as saying "a large concentration" of troops and equipment is being assembled in the Akasi Chin region of occupied Tibet.

-It was here in May that a bloody battle with iron bars and batons between border troops resulted in the deaths of about 20 Indians and an unspecified number of Chinese.
+It was there in May that a bloody battle with iron bars and batons between border troops resulted in the deaths of about 20 Indians and an unspecified number of Chinese.

 Tensions remain high despite both sides agreeing to retreat to previously occupied areas.